2NCE3/2NCE3/README.md

 ## 🔥 Set Fire To The Code 👨‍💻

-_"I set fire to the rain… and watched it pour as I touched your face."_
 They don’t know what I’ve lost.
 But I left the pain in my code —
 where only the worthy will read between the lines.

-I don’t want to be known.
-I want my **pain** to be known —
-masked in mystery, scattered in branches, told in tags.

 ---